RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 ---
-title: What is a Gantt chart?
-How to use and utilize the Gantt chart
+title: How to use and utilize the Gantt chart
 categoryId: how-to-use
 subCategoryId: Task management
 ---